 Sometimes they start out like any other normal day; sometimes they just don’t.
-You wake up to the putrid smell of burning cotton/wires; the wail of loss from the neighbors’: the whimpering, muffled cry of your spouse, or worse still, an eerily quiet house mourning the crisp note of farewell on the table; the siren and flashing lights from the police cars; the dreaded call from a relative… and from that moment on everything loses its glitter.
+You wake up to the putrid smell of burning wires; the wail of loss from the neighbors’: the whimpering, muffled cry of your spouse, or worse still, an eerily quiet house mourning the crisp farewell note on the table; the siren and flashing lights from the police cars; or the dreaded call from a relative.
+And from that moment on, everything loses its glitter.

-That which used to tickle you becomes annoying, the sun would just not come out on time or it came too early; it either shines too bright or seems so shy, that it keeps hiding its smile behind the clouds.
+That which used to tickle you becomes annoying.
+The sun would just not come out on time or it came too early.
+It either shines too bright or seems so shy, that it keeps hiding its smile behind the clouds.
 The once refreshing wind becomes biting and uninviting.
-Virtues lose their quiet beauty and vices take on interesting perspectives.
+And virtues lose their quiet beauty and vices take on interesting perspectives.

 A steady descent into the grey low begins, the pit of your tummy is in perpetual turmoil and the pain in your heart will give no respite.

-You wonder how the world could be so calm when your world is out of order.
+You wonder how the world could be so calm when yours is out of order.

 All you’ve ever believed gets challenged and all you’ve ever celebrated, shaken.
 You question reality; doubt the truth, judge justice and fairness seem like a fable.

-You have a question or two for God (if He really exists) and hard as you try, hope seem to be nowhere around.
+You have a question or two for God (if He really exists) and hard as you try, hope seem like an unreachable, angry distant cousin.

 I have been there; I have tasted the rainbow of highs and witnessed the dreariness of not-so-high(s).
 The important thing is not to be so forgetful.
 When you are down, take ‘up’ with you, when all seem topsy-turvy with your world, hold on to memory of great days and the God who got you there.